This page contains affiliate links. For more information please read my Disclosure Policy.

 Once you’ve got your canning equipment assembled, read through these canning steps.
 They happen while your jam is cooking, so it’s important to know when and how to complete each step!

 - Remove them from the water with your jar clamps and place them on a towel upside down to let the water run out.
+Make sure your jar clamps are angled as the picture shows below to prevent hot water from running down onto your hand or stove.

 - Wipe the rims clean carefully with a warm, damp paper towel then dry them completely.
 This is important for the jam to seal properly.